cteerakit/paper-plane/README.md

 # Paper Plane

-Chrome side panel for your open tabs, email, calendar, tasks, notes, and a Today overview of your day.
+Chrome side panel for your open tabs, email, calendar, tasks, notes, and an overview of your day.

 Built with [WXT](https://wxt.dev), React, Tailwind CSS v4, and shadcn/ui.